 I have links below to all the new products and some of the older ones I used in my makes this year.
 Enjoy!
 And stay tuned for some upcoming tutorials on some of my other makes in the coming weeks.

 I am an affiliate with Simon Says Stamp and Scrapbook.com so the links below send you to one of those stores depending on which logo you choose.
 If you wish to purchase something from either store and use one of my links below, I get a small percentage of your order, at no additional cost to you.
-This helps me to defray the costs of this blog and the ideas and tutorials I post here, and your help is greatly appreciated!
+This helps me to defray the costs of this blog, the time, the ideas and tutorials I post here.
+Your help is greatly appreciated!
 Thank you!